Fes to Marrakesh – To the Sahara Desert and Beyond

 3/ Make sure you take warm clothing with you as it can get very cold at night.
 I didn’t find it to be too bad as it was the middle of the summer when I was there but most of the time I am told it is very cold.

 4/ If you get travel sick then please do not forget your tablets.
 You will need them.
 Make sure you take plenty of things to do in the vehicle.
 As I can’t read due to my sickness I found that my iPod and plenty of speaking games to play with my fellow passengers were adequate.

 5/ Take plenty of water even on short walks – it’s really hot!

 6/ Dress respectfully.
 Remember the culture.
 Things you might just about get away with in Marrakesh are quite insulting and astonishing to people in small villages, not used to tourism.

-6/ Tipping – If someone provides you with a good service then tipping is required.
-For a guide of 4 or less people, 120MAD per day per person.
-For some one that provides a good service for a short amount of time then 30 – 50MAD (per couple) is reasonable if they did a good job.
-Tipping of 5% or 10% for great meal is expected in Morocco but if you are not happy then you should not be expected to tip.
-Also expect to pay 10MAD if someone shows you back to your hotel etc when you are lost but only if you want to be taken.
-Be clear with people who insist on taking you that you do not require them to take you.
-In Marrakesh Medina find the wheelbarrow men who are there to take people’s luggage.
-They are the best people to ask to show you, or if you do not want taking then ask someone who is connected to a shop which they can not leave to give you directions.
-Keeping spare coins in your pocket is a good idea to avoid getting your purse out.
+6/ Tipping – Tipping is required if you enjoyed a good service.
+For a guide of 4 or less, tip 120MAD per day per person.
+For someone that provides a good service for a short amount of time, 30 – 50MAD (per couple) is reasonable.
+Tipping 5-10% for a great meal is expected; but if you are not happy, a tip is not required.
+Expect to pay 10MAD if someone shows you back to your hotel if lost, but only if you want to be taken.
+Make it clear if you do not require them to take you.
+In Marrakesh Medina, find the wheelbarrow men who carry people’s luggage to ask for directions.
+Another option is someone who has a shop; they can give directions but won’t be able to leave their shop to go with you.
+Keeping spare coins in your pocket to avoid getting your purse out.